As of May 17, 2013:

 Petitions for Writs of Certiorari Denied – Net Equity Upheld

-On June 25, 2012, the Supreme Court entered an order that it refused to grant the petitions, thereby upholding the net equity methodology, ending the appeals process and resolving the matter.
+On June 25, 2012, the Supreme Court entered an order that it refused to grant the petitions, thereby allowing lower court decisions regarding the net equity methodology to stand, ending the appeals process, and resolving the matter.

 Time-Based Damages